andjoer/AI_color_grade_lut/README.md

 # Pix2LUT

 I have also created a discriminator and a generator network in the gan structure that are taking (256x256 pixels) as input and are returning directly a color LUT (8^3*3; 1D).
 This is work in progress and experimental.
 For training use the same images as you would upload to pix2pix or to batch_pix2lut.
 Just put all LUTs generated with the batch-notebook in the train images and the test images (you don't need to split it, just put all in both folders - not very nice, but it is work in progress) and upload them zipped into the colab.
-During training instead of output images the notebook displays the reduced mean difference between the generated LUTs and the ground truth LUTs
+During training instead of output images the notebook displays the reduced mean difference between the generated LUTs and the ground truth LUTs.
+Currently only the generator is trained, not the discriminator (wip)

 # One model that can generate any look